Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Schedule Analysis

-- In their signature win of the season, the Cardinals took down the No. 10 Notre Dame Fighting Irish, 64-38, on March 4.
+- The Cardinals beat the No. 10-ranked Notre Dame Fighting Irish, 64-38, on March 4, which goes down as their signature victory of the season.

 Louisville 2022-23 Best Wins